mgsloan/todoist-shortcuts/readme.md

 | `3`        | set priority to 3                 |
 | `4` or `0` | set priority to 4                 |

-Archiving a task via `e` is fairly similar to marking it complete via `d`.
+Deleting a task via `e` or `#` is fairly similar to marking it complete via `d`.
 Here are the differences:

-1. If the task is a child task, if you "Complete" it it will be checked and greyed out (and will remain in the list under the uncompleted parent task until the parent task is completed).
-If you "Archive" the child task it will be checked and then removed from view.
+1. Deleting a child task (nested under another task), it will be removed from the list.
+Completing a child task will mark it complete, but it will stay in the list.

-2. If the task is a Recurring Task (e.g. every day) and you "Complete Task" it will be scheduled for the next date of recurrence.
-If you "Archive Task" it will be completed and not recur again.
+2. Deleting a Recurring Task (e.g. every day) will cause the task to no longer be scheduled.

 ## Scheduling